rust-lang-nursery/rust-cookbook/src/app.md

 <a name="ex-file-predicate"></a>
 ##  Recursively find all files with given predicate

-Use the file names and metadata to recursively find in the current directory JSON files modified within the last day.

 [![walkdir-badge]][walkdir] [![cat-filesystem-badge]][cat-filesystem]

+Find JSON files modified within the last day in the current directory.
+Using [`follow_links`] ensures symbolic links are followed like they were normal directories and files.

 ```rust,no_run
 # #[macro_use]